-The Sun Ultra 450 workstation and Ultra Enterprise 450 server support hot-plugging of internal disk drives.
+The Sun Enterprise 250 server supports "hot-plugging" of internal disk drives.
 This hot-plug feature enables you to install a new disk drive, or remove and replace a failed disk drive, without shutting down the operating system or powering off the system.
 The hot-plug procedure involves software commands for preparing the system prior to removing a disk drive and for reconfiguring the operating environment after installing a new drive.